immutant/immutant.org/news/2012-02-16-clustering.md

 service that, once started, publishes messages to the queue every second.

-Daemons require a name (for referencing it as a JMX MBean), a start function to be invoked asynchronously, and a stop function that will be automatically invoked when your app is undeployed, allowing you to cleanly teardown any resources used by your service.
-Optionally, you can declare the service to be a *singleton* which means it will only be started on one node in your cluster, and should that node crash, it will be automatically started on another node, essentially giving you a robust, highly-available service.
+Daemons require a name (for referencing as a JMX MBean), a start function to be invoked asynchronously, and a stop function that will be automatically invoked when your app is undeployed, allowing you to cleanly teardown any resources used by your service.
+Optionally, you can declare the service to be a *singleton*.
+This means it will only be started on one node in your cluster, and should that node crash, it will be automatically started on another node, essentially giving you a robust, highly-available service.